satellite-image-deep-learning/techniques/README.md

 # Online platforms for Geo analysis
 * [This article discusses some of the available platforms](https://medium.com/pangeo/cloud-native-geoprocessing-of-earth-observation-satellite-data-with-pangeo-997692d91ca2)
 * [Pangeo](http://pangeo.io/index.html) -> There is no single software package called “pangeo”; rather, the Pangeo project serves as a coordination point between scientists, software, and computing infrastructure.
-Includes open source resources for parallel processing using Dask and Xarray
+Includes open source resources for parallel processing using Dask and Xarray.
+Pangeo recently announced their 2.0 goals: pivoting away from directly operating cloud-based JupyterHubs, and towards eductaion and research
 * [Airbus Sandbox](https://sandbox.intelligence-airbusds.com/web/) -> will provide access to imagery
 * [Descartes Labs](https://www.descarteslabs.com/) -> access to EO imagery from a variety of providers via python API
 * DigitalGlobe have a cloud hosted Jupyter notebook platform called [GBDX](https://gbdxdocs.digitalglobe.com/docs/about-the-gbdx-platform).
 Cloud hosting means they can guarantee the infrastructure supports their algorithms, and they appear to be close/closer to deploying DL.
 [Tutorial notebooks here](https://notebooks.geobigdata.io/hub/tutorials/list)